SolastaMods/SolastaUnfinishedBusiness/Documentation/Infusions.md

 # 2. - Enhance Defense [UB]

-Infuse armor or shield to grant a +1 to armor class.
+Infuse armor or shield to grant a +1 to AC.
 The bonus increases to +2 when you reach level 10 of Artificer class.

 # 3. - Enhance Focus [UB]